harshithbn63/SHL_Assessment_Recommendation_Model/docs/approach.md

 # SHL Assessment Recommendation System - Technical Approach

 ## 1. Executive Summary
 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline to solve the problem of matching job descriptions to technical and behavioral assessments.
-By combining **E5-Large embeddings** for search and **Flan-T5** for query understanding, the system provides high-precision, context-aware recommendations that outperform simple keyword matching.
+By combining **Google Gemini APIs** for embeddings and query understanding, the system provides high-precision, context-aware recommendations while maintaining a low memory footprint suitable for cloud deployment.

 ---